MicrosoftDocs/power-automate-docs/flow-docs/prevent-data-loss.md

 10. **Optional** Send an email or other communication to your team, alerting them that a new DLP policy is now available.

-Congratulations, you've now created a DLP policy that allows app to share data between SharePoint and Saleforce and blocks the sharing of data with any other services.
+Congratulations, you've now created a DLP policy that allows app to share data between SharePoint and Salesforce and blocks the sharing of data with any other services.

 **Note**: Adding a service to one data group automatically removes it from the other data group.
 For example, if Twitter is currently located in the **business data only** data group, and you don't want to allow business data to be shared with Twitter, simply add the Twitter service to the **no business data allowed** data group.
 This will remove Twitter from the business data only data group.